sonar-watch/serum-dex-ui/README.md

-# Serum DEX UI
+# Sonar - Serum DEX UI

-An implementation of a UI for the Serum DEX.
+Sonar implementation of a UI for the Serum DEX.

 ### Running the UI